jaemyung-lee/github-assignment/README.md

 # There are 10 cities you should visit in Japan.

-# In the Wiki pages, it describes the details of each city and represents the famous food with a picture.
+# In the Wiki pages, it describes the history or characteristics of each city and represents the famous food with a picture.

 # This is created by Jaemyung Lee and Ibuki Oba.